remotelockbox/remotelockbox/README.md

 The lock box supports up to two users.
 The primary user has full control of the box at all times.
 The secondary user (the 'sub' user), can control the box only when the primary user has unlocked the box.
-The sub can lock it themselves but cannot unlock it once it has been locked by the primary account holder.
+The sub can lock it themselves and can set a scheduled unlock but cannot manually unlock it.

 When first installed, these are the default PINs: